 It is known that some of the chemical substances in oil can be carcinogenic.
 The purpose of these studies is to study the prevalence of cancer among Norwegian Offshore workers and study possible relationships between exposure from the working environment and the development of cancer.

-HPV-SEQ is an cross-institutional research group with the main goals: 1) To discover HPV biomarkers 2) To delineate HPV evolution 3) To develop HPV detection and characterization methods.
-We take advantage of Next Generation Sequencing (NGS) Technology to reach our goals.
+HPVseq is an cross-institutional research group with three the main goals, To discover HPV biomarkers, delineate HPV evolution and develop HPV detection and characterization methods.

 Presence of certain bacteria in the gut are strongly associated with colorectal cancer.
-It is now possible to investigate all bacteria in the gut, - the microbiota, for its role in initiation and progression of colorectal cancer.
 This project is a sub-study within the Bowel Cancer Screening in Norway (BCSN) trial that aims to discover gut microbiota biomarkers for colorectal cancer screening.